Lemon-Framework/Lemon/CONTRIBUTING.md

 ## Ways of contributing

 - Write tests (see tests/README.md)
-- Find and report bugs (see SECURITY.md)
+- Find, report and fix bugs (see SECURITY.md)

-- Add new consultant handlers (see src/Lemon/Debug/Handling/README.md)
+For more details about contributing to specific component see its README.

-If you want to add some features, please open issue before you open pull request.
-If there is some openned issue for longer time, you can write comment and say you will do it.
-Please wait for aproval.
+Before you add big feature please open issue first.

 ## Pull request